What is a Mutual Fund?

 When you purchase a share in the mutual fund, you have a small stake in all investments included in that fund.
 Hence, by owning a mutual fund, the investor participates in gains or losses of all the companies in the fund.
 For instance, you can take a mutual fund as a basket of investments.
 When you purchase a share of that mutual fund, you are buying one share of this basket and hence has an ownership in the all the investments in one such basket.

 Major Types of Mutual Funds:

 Open End Funds: The majority of mutual funds in India are open-end funds.
-These funds are not listed on the stock exchanges are available for subscription through the year.
+These funds are not listed on the stock exchanges are available for subscription through the fund.
 Hence, the investors have the flexibility to buy and sell these funds at any time at the current asset value price indicated by the mutual fund.

 Closed-End Funds:- These funds are listed on the stock exchange.
 They have a fixed number of outstanding shares and operate for a fixed duration.
 The fund is open for subscription only during a specified period.
 These funds also terminate on a specified date.
 Hence, the investors can redeem their units only on a specified date.

 Benefits of Mutual funds:

 There are a couple of benefits in investing in a mutual fund.

 - A simple way to make a diversified investment.